 We do not have the ability to manufacture the materials we use in our pre-clinical and clinical trials and future commercial operations.
-Rather, we rely on various third parties to manufacture these materials.
+Rather, we rely on various third parties to manufacture these materials and there may be long lead times to obtain materials.
 There can be no assurance that we will be able to identify, qualify and obtain prior regulatory approval for additional sources of clinical materials.
 If interruptions in this supply occur for any reason, including a decision by the third parties to discontinue manufacturing, technical difficulties, labor disputes or a failure of the third parties to follow regulations, we may not be able to obtain regulatory approvals for our investigational product candidates and may not be able to successfully commercialize these investigational product candidates.